getredash/website/src/pages/kb/open-source/admin-guide/how-to-upgrade.md

 ## Upgrade Process

 1. Make sure to backup your data.
 You only need to backup Redash's PostgreSQL database (the database Redash stores metadata in, not the ones you might be querying) as the data in Redis is transient.
+2. Change directory ot `/opt/redash`.
-2. Update `/opt/redash/docker-compose.yml` Redash image reference to the one you want to upgrade to.
+3. Update `/opt/redash/docker-compose.yml` Redash image reference to the one you want to upgrade to.
-3. Stop Redash services: `docker-compose stop server scheduler scheduled_worker adhoc_worker` (you might need to list additional services if you updated your configuration)
+4. Stop Redash services: `docker-compose stop server scheduler scheduled_worker adhoc_worker` (you might need to list additional services if you updated your configuration)
-4. Apply migration (if necessary): `docker-compose run --rm server manage db upgrade`
+5. Apply migration (if necessary): `docker-compose run --rm server manage db upgrade`
-5. Start services: `docker-compose up -d`
+6. Start services: `docker-compose up -d`

 _Done!_